Jordon Steele-John: Political positions

-Disability Rights and Services
+Disability rights and services

 In February 2018, Steele-John called for a Royal Commission into disabled prisoner abuse.
 In April 2018, Steele-John commented on Parliament House's need to become more wheelchair friendly.

 In 2019, Steele-John's campaigning successfully led to the establishment of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
 After years of raising the alarm that the confidentiality provisions in the Disability Royal Commission are insufficient, in 2021 he helped secure amendments that protect people making confidential disclosures to the Royal Commission.

 In 2020, Steele-John successfully campaigned for a compensation scheme for thalidomide survivors, and in 2021 pressured the government to abolish independent assessments in the NDIS.
 He continues to campaign to increase the Disability Support Pension (DSP) and Carer Payment.

+In 2023, Steele-John expressed his support for the expansion of ADHD diagnoses and treatments to more Australians.
+He cited the enormous stigmatisation of people with ADHD and the inaccessibility of the medication as motivating factors for this.

-Health and Mental Health
+Health and mental health

-In 2021, Steele-John took on the Australian Greens’ Health and Mental Health portfolio and announced the Greens’ policy to expand Medicare to cover mental health treatment.
+In 2021, Steele-John took on the Australian Greens' Health and Mental Health portfolio and announced the Greens' policy to expand Medicare to cover mental health treatment.

-Climate Action
+Climate action

-Steele-John is a strong proponent for urgent climate action.
+Steele-John is a strong proponent of urgent climate action.
 In 2018, he introduced a Senate motion to condemn the lifting of the Western Australian fracking moratorium, which was unsuccessful.

 Peace

 In 2020, Steele-John introduced the Defence Amendment (Parliamentary Approval of Overseas Service) Bill 2020, which seeks to ensure the decision to go to war is made by the Parliament, not the Prime Minister.

-An active anti-nuclear campaigner, Steele-John is a strong advocate for Australia's signing of the Treaty on the Prohibition of Nuclear Weapons, and to rethink the AUKUS alliance.